Many “facts” have a long history of discovery, with a sometimes bitter and acrimonious debate before a final acceptance.

-One concern that is frequently overlooked is the ethical issues.
+One concern that is frequently overlooked with random, clinical trials are the ethical issues.
 It is possible that a person could be significantly disadvantaged by being randomly assigned to a particular group in the study.

 A retrospective study looks back to determine if events in the past have an impact on the current state of the population.
 This is more beneficial if you are seeking to determine the cause of a relatively rare event.
 It is impractical to wait for a long time to hope for an outcome that occurs infrequently.